HashemSalhi/HashemSalhi.github.io/_posts/2025-8-8-cyberwarriors-ctf-2025.md

 This is from chainbreaker repository:
 > Chainbreaker can be used to extract the following types of information from an OSX keychain in a forensically sound manner: Hashed Keychain password, suitable for cracking with hashcat or John the Ripper, Internet Passwords, Generic Passwords, Private Keys, Public Keys, X509 Certificates, Secure Notes, Appleshare Passwords.

-So ill use to parse and decrypt macOS `login.keychain-db`
+So I'll use to parse and decrypt macOS `login.keychain-db`

 ![Screenshot](/images/CyberWarriorsCTF2025/14.png)